 Back in the older generation where anime was mistakenly a mere genre that kids loved to watch, the enjoyment factor was all that matters to most of the audience.
 They might have loved it because it deeply surrounded them with some fantastical delusion making them drawn to the outside world.
-It was just simply fun, and that was all about its existence.
-They wouldn’t mind knowing those people involved with the creation, they might just be a fan of a certain character and talked about how they loved the design and personality of such character.
+It was simply fun, and that was all about its existence.
+They wouldn’t mind knowing those people involved with the creation, they might just be a fan of a certain character and would talk about how they loved the design and personality of such character.
 Getting to know these characters is more fleshed out with the presence of voice actors as they provide the best expression of a great artwork.

 Now, here’s the reality.
-Voice actors do not make a noise, but they act.
+Voice actors do not make a noise.
+They act.
 Voice acting is not about creating a wide range of powerful scream as consuming the capacity of your voice box.
-The most common misconception is that – voice matters, and if you stop thinking beyond that, then you are absolutely heading to the distorted pathway.
+The most common misconception is that – voice matters, and if you stop thinking beyond that, then you’re absolutely heading to the distorted pathway.
 Voice acting is not about imitating the voices of your favorite characters.
-You wouldn’t be rewarded of being the best copycat.
-If your friend compliments you that you can become a great voice actor just because you exactly sound like Spongebob, then ask yourself, “Is voice acting really that easy?”, “Do I only have to sit down and do my own thing?”.
+If your friend compliments you that you can become a great voice actor just because you exactly sound like this and that, then ask yourself, “Is voice acting really that easy?
+Do I only have to sit down and do my own thing?”
 Perhaps, the answer is a big NO.

 To be a voice actor means to be an actor.
-Right, the keyword for the term “Voice Acting” is simply the last word – ACTING.
+Right, the keyword for the term “Voice Acting” is simply the latter word – Acting.
 As these voice actors step inside a booth and face their microphone, there must be one thing that keeps them from being unique among other performing arts in the anime industry, and that is – their boundless passion.
 Once they put their souls into different roles, everything is beyond realistic through their mind and action.
 They convey intense emotions.
 They possess flawless gestures like screen actors.
 They sweat out from being enthusiastic from the thing they love the most.

-Popular anime characters such as Goku from the Dragon Ball franchise is played by a famous voice actress, Masako Nozawa.
+Popular anime characters such as Goku from the Dragon Ball franchise is played by a famous and legendary voice actress, Masako Nozawa.
 In Akira Toriyama’s original script, Goku is characterized as a non-earthling boy who loves to fight tough opponents from different corners of the universe, but he shows a soft and kind-hearted nature.
-Nozawa does a magnificent job in portraying a savage, naive character.
-The fact that Goku is a pure-blooded Saiyan warrior requires an actor who is much capable to express his strong rage and hostility, and every fans is beyond ecstatic how Nozawa expresses the most genuine Saiyan’s character.
+Nozawa does a magnificent job portraying a savage, naive character.
+The fact that Goku is a pure-blooded Saiyan warrior requires an actor who is much capable to express his strong rage and hostility, and every fan is beyond ecstatic how Nozawa expresses the most genuine Saiyan’s character.
 Getting to know and learning to love the character unconditionally is the key to unlock the best execution of the role that voice actors play out.

 Aspiring voice actors should keep in mind that experience is a great value.
-That being said, it doesn’t mean that successful voice actors are products of popularity on Youtube or any social media where you see those trending “fandubs” or everything underneath as they receive tremendous attention among anime fans.
-The career towards becoming a great voice actor is all about acknowledging your own weakness and the willingness to learn more than what you are capable of.
-Attending classes and workshops, and joining theatrical performance are just some of the significant experiences of many voice actors towards what they stand right now, and everything is worth the effort.
+That being said, it doesn’t mean that successful voice actors are products of popularity on Youtube or any social media where you see those trending fandubs or everything underneath as they receive tremendous attention among anime fans.
+The career towards becoming a great voice actor is all about acknowledging your own weakness and the willingness to learn more than what you’re capable of.
+Attending classes and workshops, and joining some theatrical performances are just some of the significant experiences of many voice actors towards what they stand right now, and everything is worth the effort.
 Their career has never been that easy.
 They might be inside a booth most of the time without getting dressed up extravagantly, but they offer their endless effort like famous celebrities in Hollywood and live action films you love to mention about on various social media.
 After all, voice actors are actors.
 You can feel the intense emotion they put into a great piece of artwork, and that defines the beauty of their job.
 They do not have to carry those shimmering luxuries to look fabulous.
 All they need to do is to stand up, express and be the best artist.

 “Many people think voice over artists just read, there’s much more to it.
 Without acting beats, scene study and improving skills, you won’t make it.” – Tara Strong